iksnae/actual-intelligence/book/en/chapter-01/05-00-activities-intro.md

+# Activities

-# Activities: Your First Hands-On AI Experiences
+## Your First Hands-On AI Experiences

 Let's put everything we've learned into practice!
 These hands-on activities will help you develop your AI direction skills while experiencing firsthand how your input shapes the results you get.